zulip/zulip/docs/development/setup-recommended.md

 blue in the terminal, which unfortunately looks ugly in the logs.

 If you encounter an incomplete `/var/log/provision.log file`, you need to update your environment.
-Re-provision your vagrant machine; if the problem persists, please come chat with us (see instructions above) for help.
+Re-provision your Vagrant machine; if the problem persists, please come chat with us (see instructions above) for help.

 After you provision successfully, you'll need to exit your `vagrant ssh`